soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

 ## The Environment
 In ``env.py``, we will create the environment of our experiment: `Treasurehunt`.
-It will extend the base `GridworldEnv` class provided by Sorrel; see {py:obj}`sorrel.environments.GridworldEnv` for its attributes and methods.
+It will extend the base `Gridworld` class provided by Sorrel; see {py:obj}`sorrel.worlds.Gridworld` for its attributes and methods.

 We write the import statements:
 ```{literalinclude} /../../sorrel/examples/treasurehunt/env.py